Can electric cars use bus lanes?

 Conclusion:

-Although a small handful of locations in the United Kingdom have trialled electric cars using bus lanes in the past, this is not yet a widespread or typical practice.
-So when it comes to electric cars and bus lanes, the answer is no – electric cars can’t generally use bus lanes.
-But you can always check your local council to see if trials are taking place in your area.
+Although a small handful of locations in the United Kingdom have trialled electric cars using bus lanes in the past, it’s not yet a widespread or typical practice.
+So when it comes to electric cars and bus lanes, the answer is no – electric cars can’t generally can’t.